Indianapolis Colts vs. New England Patriots NFL Week 15 Odds, Plays and Insights for December 18, 2021

 Over/under insights

-- This contest's over/under is 7.8 points greater than the 37.2 these two squads combine to allow per game this season.

-- Colts games this season feature an average total of 47.1 points, a number 2.1 points higher than Saturday's over/under.
+- The 37.2 combined points per game that these two squads have allowed this season are 8.3 fewer than the 45.5 total in this contest.

-- The 44.6 PPG average total in Patriots games this season is 0.4 points fewer than this game's over/under.
+- The average total in Colts games this season is 47.1, 1.6 points more than Saturday's over/under of 45.5.

 Colts stats and trends

-- Indianapolis has played 13 games, with eight wins against the spread.

-- The Colts are 3-2 ATS when favored by 2.5 points or more this season.
+- So far this season, the Colts have been installed as favorites by a 2.5-point margin or more five times and are 3-2 ATS in those games.

-- Indianapolis' games this year have hit the over eight times in 13 opportunities (61.5%).
+- Indianapolis' games this year have gone over the point total eight times in 13 opportunities (61.5%).

-- Indianapolis is 8-5 against the spread and 7-6 overall in games when it records more than 15.4 points.
+- When Indianapolis scores more than 15.4 points, it is 8-5 against the spread and 7-6 overall.

-- In games that Indianapolis churns out more than 310.0 yards, the team is 7-2 against the spread and 5-4 overall.
+- When Indianapolis picks up over 310.0 yards, the team is 7-2 against the spread and 5-4 overall.

-- The Colts have 16 giveaways this season, while the Patriots have 26 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Patriots.